ibm-cloud-docs/AnalyticsEngine/track-instance-provisioning.md

 **Note:** For the United Kingdom region, use the endpoint `https://api.eu-gb.ae.cloud.ibm.com`.
 For Germany, use the endpoint `https://api.eu-de.ae.cloud.ibm.com`.

-To retrieve the service instance ID, see [Retrieviving the service instance ID](./retrieve-service-instance-id.html).
+To retrieve the service instance ID, see [Retrieving the service instance ID](./retrieve-service-instance-id.html).
 For the IAM access token, see [Retrieving IAM access tokens](./Retrieve-IAM-access-token.html).

 Expected response: